obaker8/blog/_posts/2018-02-27-Preparing-for-the-Arrival-of-Your-Pup.md

 ![_config.yml]({{ site.baseurl }}/images/alexispicture.jpg)
 <i> writtten by </i> Alexis Toza
 Alexis is the Marketing Coordinator at Furevery, where she helps dog parents raise happy, healthy dogs.
-When she's not writing or creating creative content for Furevery, you can find her at the gym or drinking a glass of wine on the couch with her pup!
+When she's not writing or creating creative content for Furevery, you can find her at the gym or relaxing drinking a glass of wine!